Conservation South Africa

 WHERE WE WORK

 We support the improved management of 4 million hectares of communal rangelands through our landscape demonstrations in the Namakwa District, the Alfred Nzo District and the Kruger to Canyons Biosphere.
 These sites fall within the globally important Succulent Karoo and the Maputaland-Pondoland-Albany biodiversity hotspots.
-Our technical, policy and fundraising support offices are in Cape Town and Johannesburg.
+Our technical, policy, fundraising and operational support offices are in Cape Town and Johannesburg.

-The Umzimvubu Catchment extends from the Lesotho escarpment to the northern Wild Coast, adjacent to the Indian Ocean.
+The Umzimvubu Catchment in the Alfred Nzo District Municipality extends from the Lesotho escarpment to the northern Wild Coast, adjacent to the Indian Ocean.
 The landscape lies within the Maputaland-Pondoland-Albany biodiversity hotspot.
 Four key biodiversity areas fall within the demonstration landscape, forming a large watershed which includes a freshwater ecosystem priority area.
 Although the Umzimvubu is prized as a near-natural free-flowing river, it is classified as vulnerable because of rapid rates of degradation and the extensive spread of invasive alien wattle species.
 Communal cattle farming is practiced throughout the region.

 Kruger to Canyon

-The Kruger to Canyons Biosphere region runs along the western border of the Kruger National Park within the Limpopo and Mpumalanga provinces.
+The Kruger to Canyons Biosphere region runs along the western border of the Kruger National Park within the Limpopo and Mpumalanga provinces towards the Blyde River Canyon in the west.
 CSA works to support the biosphere through implementation of projects in the Mnisi Tribal Authority areas, and by providing support to other demonstration sites across the biosphere.
 The overall landscape comprises 2.2 million hectares of protected areas and agricultural lands containing savanna woodlands, Afromontane forest and grasslands.
 The demonstration sites also fall within the northern tip of the Maputaland-Pondoland-Albany biodiversity hotspot.
 It is one of the most biodiverse areas for large mammal species within southern Africa.
 Communal cattle farming is practiced in the region.

 OUR IMPACT TO DATE

 Herding for Health is a community driven livestock management model for rangeland restoration, biodiversity conservation, and improved livelihoods through herding, capacity building and collective governance.
-The model, which was piloted at our demonstration sites in South Africa, is now being scaled in 6 African countries, at 16 sites, covering an area of 7 million hectares of native grasslands, savannas and shrublands where people, livestock and wildlife co-exist.
+The model, which was piloted at our demonstration sites in South Africa, is now being scaled in 6 African countries covering an area of 7 million hectares of native grasslands, savannas and shrublands where people, livestock and wildlife co-exist.

 Read the full Impact Report here